A blue sapphire can look elegant and stunning as an engagement ring center stone, with a rich color that sets it apart from other gemstones.

 Blue sapphires have been a popular engagement ring center stone for decades, with an elegant appearance that’s made them a popular alternative to diamonds.
 However, they’re really shot up in popularity since 2010, when Kate Middleton’s stunning blue sapphire engagement ring made headlines.

-While buying an engagement ring featuring a diamond is all about maximizing the four Cs (cut, color, clarity and carat), shopping for a blue sapphire engagement ring is quite a different process.
+While buying an engagement ring featuring a diamond is all about maximizing the 4 Cs (cut, color, clarity and carat), shopping for a blue sapphire engagement ring is quite a different process.
 Generally, cut and clarity aren’t quite so important, while color is essential.

 For more examples of what blue sapphire engagement rings can look like, feel free to browse through recently purchased rings from our highest-rated retailers.